CLIENT:

 With the architecture resolved, the visual system came together with purpose.
 Every design decision could be tested against the framework: does this serve Layer 1, 2, or 3?
 Does it strengthen the relationship between them (or create confusion)?

-The Kindred Sparks identity borrows Equal Origins' botanical hands motif — maintaining visual kinship — while introducing a spark mark and purple palette that distinguishes it as a movement brand.
-The Raise Your Cup campaign uses warm, accessible typography and earth tones that feel inviting to consumer audiences while staying rooted in the agricultural story.
+The Kindred Sparks identity borrows Equal Origins’ botanical hands motif, maintaining visual kinship, while introducing a new “spark mark” and elevated purple palette that distinguishes it as a movement brand.
+The Raise Your Cup campaign uses warm, accessible typography that feels inviting to consumer audiences while staying rooted in the agricultural story.

 Chapter TWO: THe GENDER EQUITY LEARNING & INNOVATION NETWORK

 By early 2026, Equal Origins had a launch on the calendar and a new question on the table.
-The three-tier architecture was working: Kindred Sparks had its identity, Raise Your Cup had its activation, and partners were stepping in.
-But the deeper work — the convening, the cross-sector learning, the research-into-practice translation that Equal Origins had been doing inside industry for years still needed its own home.
+The first arc of the architecture was holding: Kindred Sparks had its identity, Raise Your Cup had its activation, and partners were stepping in.
+But the deeper work — the convening, the cross-sector learning, the research-into-practice translation Equal Origins had been quietly doing inside the industry for years — still didn't have a home of its own.

-GENLIN, the Gender Equity Learning and Innovation Network, would be that home.
-A space where practitioners across coffee, cocoa, and adjacent supply chains could gather, learn, and build new approaches together.
-Distinct from the public-facing campaign work.
+GENLIN, the Gender Equity Learning & Innovation Network, would be that home: a structured space where practitioners across coffee, cocoa, and adjacent supply chains could gather, learn, and build new approaches together.
+Distinct from the public campaign.
 Distinct from the partner network.
-But unmistakably part of the same ecosystem.
+Unmistakably part of the same ecosystem but with a different purpose and audience.

 Launching the first session

-Session 1 launched May 13, 2026, supported by a coordinated rollout: a pitch sheet iterated across multiple stakeholder rounds, an e-blast campaign series to the Equal Origins network, a resource library seeded with the first wave of practitioner materials, and a drumbeat of LinkedIn and partner communications that built anticipation through April and into May.
+Session 1 launched May 13, 2026, behind a coordinated rollout: a pitch sheet iterated across multiple stakeholder rounds, an e-blast series to the Equal Origins network, a resource library seeded with the first wave of practitioner materials, and a steady drumbeat of LinkedIn and partner communications that built anticipation through April and into May.

 Deliverables